onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 }
 ```

-If a balance reaches the maximum uint value (2^256) it will circle back to zero.
-This checks for that condition.
+If a balance reaches the *maximum uint value (2^256)* it will circle back to zero which checks for the condition.
 This may or may not be relevant, depending on the implementation.
-Think about whether or not the uint value has an opportunity to approach such a large number.
-Think about how the uint variable changes state, and who has authority to make such changes.
-If any user can call functions which update the uint value, it's more vulnerable to attack.
+Think about whether or not the `uint` value has an opportunity to approach such a large number.
+Think about how the `uint` variable changes state, and who has authority to make such changes.
+If any user can call functions which update the `uint` value, it's more vulnerable to attack.
 If only an admin has access to change the variable's state, you might be safe.
 If a user can increment by only 1 at a time, you are probably also safe because there is no feasible way to reach this limit.

 The same is true for underflow.
 If a uint is made to be less than zero, it will cause an underflow and get set to its maximum value.

 Be careful with the smaller data-types like uint8, uint16, uint24...etc: they can even more easily hit their maximum value.

+!!!
+Warning
     Be aware there are around [20 cases for overflow and underflow](https://github.com/ethereum/solidity/issues/796#issuecomment-253578925).

+One simple solution to mitigate the common mistakes for overflow and underflow is to use `SafeMath.sol` [library](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/math/SafeMath.sol) for arithmetic functions.

 ### Underflow in Depth: Storage Manipulation
  [Doug Hoyte's submission](https://github.com/Arachnid/uscc/tree/master/submissions-2017/doughoyte) to the 2017 underhanded solidity contest received [an honorable mention](http://u.solidity.cc/).
 The entry is interesting, because it raises the concerns about how C-like underflow might affect Solidity storage.
 Here is a simplified version: